 Water rafting equipment for the client includes buoyancy aids, wetsuits, helmets, and a paddle.
 For the guide, it includes the raft, throw rope, communication device, whistle, river knife, whitewater buoyancy aid, first aid kit and large guide paddle for extra leverage.

 Also known as river reading is a skill that takes a lot of practice.
 The river has many features (water volume, vertical descent, obstacles, debris, rocks, undercut rocks, strainers, holes, waves and more) which form rapids.
 River rafting has rapids that are graded from 1 to 6.
 Where 1 is low risk and 6 is high risk.
 The guide’s job is to navigate the river, steering clear of dangers whilst catching all of the fun features that make river rafting so much fun.

 In conclusion, there are a number of factors that go into River Rafting and all depend on what your objectives are.
 However for someone on a birthday party, stag do, or just looking for a fun adventure day for the family then rafting with a reputable company like Splash with over twenty years of experience is the way forward.
-We take care of everything in terms of safety, instruction and equipment so the client can dive straight in and have an amazing adventure experience River Rafting, an experience that sees many of our clients come back time and time again.
+During the trip, we take care of everything that is needed for a successful trip including safety, instruction and equipment.
+This allows the client can dive straight in and have an amazing adventure experience River Rafting.
+Rafting is an experience that sees many of our clients come back time and time again.

 For more information browse the website, check our social media, read our customer reviews .
 To book an adventure email us at [email protected] or call TEL: +44 (0)1887 829706